Utilities¶

 - T:

-matrix representing the stimulus spectra
+n_trials x n_frequenciesmatrix representing the stimulus spectra

 See Also